jwpf100/ga-portfolio/README.md

 ## Project Status

 This project is currently in development.
-Originally created at an early stage of my learning process so needs to be updated with newer projects, and more details about myself and what I am looking to do.
+Originally created at an early stage of my learning process so could do with a sprucing up.

 ## Project Screen Shot(s)